-Every Seventh through Twelfth grade student participates in two service project days a year.
+Every 7th through 12th grade student participates in two service project days a year.
 We have approximately thirty advisory groups that are assigned to serve the community in eighteen different locations around the metroplex.
 Some examples of local areas we serve are: food pantries, senior citizen services, resale shops, men/women shelters, Habitat for Humanity work projects, retirement facilities and several Mi Escuelita schools.
 This is a highlight for our students to be able to use their gifts to serve others in our community.

 Parent/Teacher Fellowship heads up this ministry in conjunction with 4th grade students.

 On the first Monday and Tuesday of each month (excl.
 February), Fourth Grade students and moms collect designated items at the Lower School entrance, which are donated to various service organizations and agencies in the area.
 The donations include non-perishable food items, gently-used coats, toys, books and DVDs.
 Middle School and Upper School students deliver Manna Monday donations during their Service Project Days during the school year.